Give to MSUM

 How secure is the wireless network?

 Wireless network security is a serious issue.
 Wireless is not only a shared medium, but also a medium that is broadcast via radio waves.
 Therefore, anyone with a wireless card could monitor network traffic, which could include passwords and account numbers, unless traffic is encrypted.
-MSUM does use encryption via the use of a CISCO VPN Client.
+MSUM does use encryption via the use of a CISCO VPN Client on the DragonConnect-Employees and DragonConnect-Student options ONLY.
+DragonConnect-Public is NOT encrypted and should be considered unsecured.

 What are 802.11b, 802.11a and 802.11g?